senbaikang/SciHuber/README.md

 SciHuber depends on some python libraries, which has been listed in the file named `requirements.txt`.
 To install these libraries, simply use `pip3 install -r /path/to/requirements.txt`.

 Currently, SciHuber depends on xquartz on macOS to display the captcha code.
+To install xquartz, use brew cask: `brew cask install xquartz`.

-If you have better alternatives, please raise an issue.
+If you have better alternatives to xquartz, please raise an issue.
 If you are using windows and have a good option to display the code, please modify the code and pull a request.

 ## Usage

-SciHuber must be called from its root directory.
+SciHuber must be invoked from its root directory.
 To enter that directory, use `cd /path/to/scihuber/folder`.

 There are two ways to use SciHuber, depending on the number of literature you would like to download at the same time.